Menu

 Insulation

-The jacket type determines how much insulation it has.
-Wind- and water-resistant jackets have more insulation to hold heat close to the body, but they also weigh more.
+Some heated jackets are insulated, while others are just shells.
+You'll find some with fleece linings and occasionally more thickly insulated options, quilted with polyester hollow fiber.
+Those that have more insulation hold heat close to the body, but they also weigh more.
 If you plan to layer your jacket, you don’t need to worry as much about insulation because you can add other garments for warmth.
 However, if your heated jacket will be the only layer between you and the cold, look for one with thicker insulation.

 Ventilation